Theoretical investigation of interface atomic structure of graphene on NiFe alloy substrate: Results and discussion

 The magnetic moments decrease when graphene is adsorbed at the top-hcp and top-fcc sites as shown in Fig.~\ref{fig:magnetic moments}.
 We then introduce the occupation of the atomic orbitals:

-where $a$ is the index of atoms, $j$ is the index of atomic orbitals, $s(=\uparrow$ or $\downarrow)$ is the index of spins, $\rho^a_{j,s}(d)$ is the PDOS with interlayer distance $d$, and $E_F$ is the Fermi energy.
+where $a$ is the index of atoms, $j(= d_{z^2}, d_{xy}, d_{xz}, d_{yz}, d_{x^2-y^2})$ is the index of atomic orbitals, $s(=\uparrow$ or $\downarrow)$ is the index of spins, $\rho^a_{j,s}(d)$ is the PDOS with interlayer distance $d$, and $E_F$ is the Fermi energy.
 Figure~\ref{fig:diffcharge} shows the difference in the occupations before and after the adsorption.

 The occupations of the $d_{z^2}$ down-spin orbitals of the surface Fe atoms and the $d_{xy}$, $d_{yz}$, $d_{zx}$, and $d_{x^2-y^2}$ down-spin orbitals of the surface Ni atoms increase after the adsorption, whereas those of the up-spin orbitals decrease as shown in Fig.~\ref{fig:diffcharge}, resulting in the decrease in the magnetic moment of the interface.
 When graphene is adsorbed on the hcp-fcc site, the adsorption energy and the change in magnetic moment are significantly smaller than those in the other cases because no hybridization occurs between the $d$ and $p_z$ orbitals.
+The Fe atoms in the surface layer play important role for the adsorption of graphene on a NiFe alloy substrate.
+The Ni rich surface is formed when the FM metal is solely grown, and the graphene is transferred on the Ni rich surface.
+However, when the FM metal is evaporated on graphene, Fe atoms are preferentially adsorbed on graphene.
+Our results indicate that the fabrication process affects the composition ratio of the interface of graphene/NiFe alloy substrate.